You can watch History Channel without cable on six live TV streaming services.

 The Premium plan costs $10.99 per month.
 Subscribers can watch live TV on up to four screens at once.
 You can keep recordings for 9 months.

-Hulu with Live TV costs $69.99 per month, and now includes Disney+ and ESPN+.
+Hulu Live TV costs $69.99 per month, and now includes Disney+ and ESPN+.
 You can stream on up to two devices at once.
-Subscribers get 50 hours of Cloud DVR.
+Subscribers get unlimited Cloud DVR.

 Local NBC, ABC and FOX stations and regional sports channels like NBCSN are available in most of the U.S.

 You can quickly look over the channel lineup in your area by entering your zip code on the site.

 Another big perk with a Hulu with Live TV is the on-demand library.
 You’ll get unlimited access to TV shows, movies and originals on Disney+, ESPN+ and Hulu on-demand.